Superfly101/patch-ec2-instance/README.md

 1. Checks for available updates
 2. Creates snapshots if updates are found
-3. Performs system updates (excluding filebeat)
+3. Performs system updates (excluding filebeat and kernel)
-4. Handles kernel updates separately
-5. Schedules automatic reboot if kernel is updated

 ## Usage